srikta/Document-Similarity-Detection-Using-Shingling-and-Locality-Sensitive-Hashing/README.md

-Document Similarity Detection Using MinHash and Locality-Sensitive Hashing This repository contains a tool for calculating the similarity between two DOCX documents using MinHash-based approximate Jaccard similarity.
-The project utilizes shingling to tokenize text, generates MinHash signatures, and provides an intuitive web interface built with Gradio for document comparison.
-It is ideal for tasks like plagiarism detection, version comparison, and content clustering.
+# Document Similarity Detection Using MinHash and Locality-Sensitive Hashing

+This repository provides a tool for comparing the similarity between two DOCX documents using MinHash-based approximate Jaccard similarity.
+The project uses shingling for text tokenization, generates MinHash signatures, and offers a user-friendly web interface built with Gradio for seamless document comparison.

-Features:
+## Features

-Text extraction from DOCX files.
+- Extracts text from DOCX files.
-Shingling-based tokenization.
+- Tokenizes text using shingling.
-Efficient similarity computation using MinHash.
+- Computes efficient similarity using MinHash.
-User-friendly Gradio interface.
+- Provides an intuitive Gradio interface for interaction.

+## Demo
-Explore the project: Hugging Face Space.
+Try the project on [Hugging Face Space](https://huggingface.co/spaces/Sourikta/doc_similarity).

+---